Neuron-Soul-AI/Neuron-Soul-AI/README.md

 ## 🌟 **Recognition**

 *This project represents pioneering work in artificial consciousness architecture.
-If you use this framework in your research, please cite appropriately and consider contributing back to the community.*
+If you use this framework in your research, please cite appropriately using the DOI above and consider contributing back to the community.*

 ## 🚀 **Future Vision**